Matcha – Den's Tea website

 Matcha is also popular as a food seasoning just like herbs.
 There are numerous recipes using this flavorful powder, the simplest of which is sprinkling some over vanilla ice cream.

-• Matcha Single-serve Packet
+• Organic Ceremonial Matcha

 Regular price